-The Longmen Grottoes are located 12 kilometers south of Luoyang City of Henan Province, which are densely dotted along the two mountains, Xiangshan (to the east) and Longmenshan (to the west) The Yi River flows northward between them.
-Along with the Mogao Grottoes and Yungang Grottoes, the Longmen Grottoes are one of the three most famous ancient sculptural sites in China.
+The Longmen Grottoes are located about 7.5 miles (12 kilometers) south of Luoyang City of Henan Province, which are densely dotted along the two mountains, Xiangshan (to the east) and Longmenshan (to the west).
+The Yi River flows northward between them.
+Along with the Mogao Grottoes and Yungang Grottoes, the Longmen Grottoes are one of the three most famous ancient sculptures in China.

-Binyang has three caves.
-The middle cave is the representative of North Wei Dynasty, which took 24 years to complete.
-There are 11 big Buddha in this cave.
-The most magnificent is the sculpture of Sakyamuni with his followers standing on the both sides.
-It is said that a unique and splendid embossment at entrance of the cave was stolen and now is collected in Museum of the City of New York.
-The south cave of Binyang was cut in North Wei Dynasty but some sculptures of Buddha were carved in early Tang Dynasty.
-The main Buddha in south cave is the Buddha of Immeasurable Life.
+The central cave, Binyang, is representative of the North Wei Dynasty, which took 24 years to complete.
+There are 11 large Buddha statues in this cave.
+The most magnificent is the sculpture of the Buddha with his followers standing on either side.
+It is said that a unique and splendid embossment at entrance of the cave was stolen and now is part of the Museum of the City of New York.
+The south Binyang cave was cut during the North Wei Dynasty but some sculptures of the Buddha were carved in the early Tang Dynasty.
+The main Buddha in the south cave is known as the Buddha of Immeasurable Life.

-Guyang is situated in the south of Longmen Mountain which was carved in 493 AD.
-Guyang Cave enshrines the sculpture of Sakyamuni.
-The carvings on one niche lintel show the Buddhist story about how Siddhartha established Buddhism.
+Guyang is situated in the south of Longmen Mountain which was carved in 493 CE.
+Guyang Cave enshrines the sculpture of Sakyamuni (one of the many names of the Buddha, Siddhartha Gautama).
+The carvings on one niche lintel depict the story about how Siddhartha established Buddhism.
 There are hundreds of niches in Guyang Cave.
-This cave is not only full of Buddhist story but also well decorated.

-Lotus Cave, also named Lianhua Cave in Chinese pronunciation, is renowned for empaistic lotus on the roof of the cave.
-Lotus, as the symbol of Buddhism, springs out of muddy water in the pond without carrying a trace of dirt.
-Lotus symbolizes a person with noble sentiment and great personnel charm.
-The figure of Sakyamuni also is the main Buddha in this cave.
-The smallest figure of Buddha Longmen Grottoes was carved here, which is only 2 centimeters high.
+Lotus Cave, also named Lianhua Cave in Chinese pronunciation, is renowned for its inlaid lotus on the roof of the cave.
+The lotus, as the symbol of Buddhism, springs out of muddy water in the pond without carrying a trace of dirt.
+The lotus symbolizes a person of noble sentiment and great personnel charm.
+The figure of Sakyamuni is also the main statute in this cave.
+The smallest figure of Buddha Longmen Grottoes was carved here, which is only one quarter-inch (2 centimeters) high.

-There are some other caves in Longmen Grottoes but these three caves are the most typical and representative.
-Most of the statues’ heads had been destroyed during the Opium War I & II and also during Eight-Nation Alliance
+There are other caves in Longmen Grottoes but these three caves are the most representative.
+Most of the statues’ heads had been destroyed during the Opium Wars of the mid-1800s and also during Eight-Nation Alliance the responded to China’s Boxer Rebellion in 1900.

-The Longmen Grottoes were inscribed on the UNESCO World Heritage List in November of 2000.
+The Longmen Grottoes were listed among the UNESCO World Heritage sites in November of 2000.

 Admission Fee: 120RMB per person